Stanley Cup ring

-The Stanley Cup ring is a championship ring, an annual award in the National Hockey League given to the team that wins the Stanley Cup Final, a best-of-seven series to determine the league's champion that season.
+The Stanley Cup ring is a championship ring, an annual award in the National Hockey League (NHL) given to the team that wins the Stanley Cup Final, a best-of-seven series to determine the league's champion that season.
 In addition to the winning players, teams give rings to coaches, trainers, scouts, executives, and other staff members.
 Teams often give rings to players who played for the team, but do not qualify to have their name engraved on the Stanley Cup.
 The most ever won by a single player was Henri Richard with 11 total championship rings.